Hiring Costs at Every Level

 When a position is filled by an unsatisfactory employee or is vacant, it costs you.
 Clients may be dissatisfied, revenue and productivity are lost, and other employees’ stress levels increase.
 The more important the position is, the more opportunity cost there is for bad hires and vacancies.

 Having an underperformer in a role causes distress to internal team members and clients.
 An extreme case would be a business unit manager who creates high turnover in their group then fails.
-Not only do they set the team back but they incur large costs of rehiring and training new team members.
+Not only do they set the team back but they incur large costs of hiring again, training new team members, and absorbing the related hiring process costs.

 To make matters worse, the emotional cost of having to fire an underperformer is huge.
 Most managers spend at least 30 to 90 days before pulling the trigger to let an underperformer go.
 During this time that manager is less effective and struggling with an emotional dilemma.